edge-cloud/www.edge-cloud.net/_posts/2014-01-03-openstack-with-vsphere-and-nsx-part3.md

 While the configuration of the Standard vSwitch and the virtual Distributed Switch is usually done via vCenter, the NSX vSwitch is configured via the CLI.
 Therefore let's go ahead and configure the NSX vSwitch for this host.

 Start by linking the NSX vSwitch to a physical uplink interface (vmnic).
-This is done via the command `nsxcli uplink/connect &#60;interface&#62;`:
+This is done via the command `nsxcli uplink/connect <interface>`:

 <pre>~ # nsxcli uplink/connect vmnic1
 ~ #